-The want our children to achieve excellent attendance in line with national average.
+We want our children to achieve excellent attendance in line with national average.
 Illness usually appears as a block of time off school.
 We review attendance patterns each week and look for unbroken and broken weeks as a key indicator.
 We would not usually expect that children would have more than one or two broken weeks in the course of an academic year.
 Regular broken weeks are a cause for concern and we will offer support to families where there are more frequent broken weeks, in line with our attendance procedures.
-The impact broken weeks can have on a child's education (taken from national data) is illustrated below:
+The impact broken weeks and missed learning can have on a child's education (taken from national data) is illustrated below for guidance:

-If your child misses That equals at least Which is the same as And over 13 years of education that's Or at least 1 day a fortnight 80 lessons per year 4 whole school weeks per year Nearly 1.5 whole years 1040 lessons 1 day a week 160 lessons per year 8 whole school weeks per year Over 2.5 whole years 2080 lessons 2 days a week 320 lessons per year 16 whole school weeks per year Over 5 whole years 4160 lessons 3 days a week 480 lessons per year 24 whole school weeks per year Nearly 8 whole years 6240 lessons
+If your child That equals at Which is the same And over 13 years Or at least

+misses least as of education

+that's

+1 day a fortnight 80 lessons per year 4 whole school Nearly 1.5 whole 1040 lessons

+weeks per year years

+1 day a week 160 lessons per 8 whole school Over 2.5 whole 2080 lessons

+year weeks per year years

+2 days a week 320 lessons per 16 whole school Over 5 whole years 4160 lessons

+year weeks per year

+3 days a week 480 lessons per 24 whole school Nearly 8 whole 6240 lessons

+year weeks per year years